JHUISI/auto-tools/auto_rationalppe/README.md

 $ sudo apt-get install opam
 ~~~~~

-We use OCAML version 4.02.3 for AutoCircuitPPE project.
+We use OCAML version 4.02.3 for AutoRationalPPE project.
 The code does not compile with latest version of OCAML.
 Install 4.02.3 version of OCAML with the following command.
 ~~~~~
-$ opam switch autocircuitppe --alias-of 4.02.3
+$ opam switch autorationalppe --alias-of 4.02.3
 $ eval `opam config env`
 ~~~~~
-Here, autocircuitppe could be replaced with any name.
+Here, autorationalppe could be replaced with any name.
 When you check the ocaml version, you should get 4.02.3
 ~~~~~
 $ ocaml -version
 4.02.3